Find Nursing Schools

 Public Public vs. Private

 There are 29,390 students at IUPUI in total, 20,966 of which are undergraduates, and of those, 17,311 are full-time.
-The average graduation time for an undergraduate student at IUPUI is 4.6 years.
+It takes the average IUPUI undergraduate about 4.6 years to complete their degree.

 #5